 Even though the project still faces many challenges, including the difficulty to convince communities to see the potential of girls, many girls had the opportunity to acquire functional literacy skills and pursue lifelong learning.

-Photos: Abhivyakti Media for Development project
+The project: Abhivyakti Media for Development project